Buttermilk Crispy Chicken Sandwich

 • Marinate in AdvanceFor maximum tenderness and flavor, Let the chicken soak in the buttermilk mixture for up to 24 hours.

 • Leftovers?
-No Problem! – Store fried chicken in an airtight container in the fridge for up to 2 days—just keep the buns and toppings separate to avoid sogginess.
+Store fried chicken in an airtight container in the fridge for up to 2 days—just keep the buns and toppings separate.
+Reheat at 375°F (190°C) for 10 minutes to bring back that crispy, just-fried texture.

 Nutrition